newrelic/newrelic-php-agent/docs/development.md

 make valgrind
 ```

-**NOTE:** Although agent integration tests are available, all tests will fail due to internal licensing requirements.
-This will be changed in the future and will allow integration tests to be run locally by anyone.
+To run integration tests, run:

+`make integration`

+**NOTE:** Although agent integration tests are available, they require a valid New Relic license key to run.
+Please use a valid license and add it as an environmental variable `NEWRELIC_LICENSE_KEY`.
+Sign up at https://newrelic.com/signup for a free account.

+**NOTE:** Some of the integration tests that require additional services (i.e., redis, mysql, etc); otherwise, the integration_runner will skip those tests.
+To spin them up automatically in a development environment, try the [dockerized development environment](https://github.com/newrelic/newrelic-php-agent/blob/main/docs/dev_environment.md).

 ## Make